Guided Meta-Policy Search: Guided Meta-Policy Search

 \subsection{Convergence Analysis}

-We can prove that GMPS with data aggregation, described above, obtains near-optimal cumulative reward when supplied with near-optimal experts.
-Our proof follows a similar approach to prior work that analyzes the convergence of imitation algorithms with aggregation~\cite{dagger,plato}, but extends these results into the meta-learning setting.
-More specifically, we can prove the following theorem, given a task distribution $p(\task)$ and horizon $H$.
+Now that we have derived a meta-RL algorithm that leverages supervised learning for increased stability, a natural question is: will the proposed algorithm converge to the same answer as the original (less stable) MAML algorithm?
+Here, we prove that GMPS with data aggregation, described above, will indeed obtain near-optimal cumulative reward when supplied with near-optimal experts.
+Our proof follows a similar technique to prior work that analyzes the convergence of imitation algorithms with aggregation~\citep{dagger,plato}, but extends these results into the meta-learning setting.
+More specifically, we can prove the following theorem, for task distribution $p$ and horizon $H$.